Jobber vs Housecall Pro Support: Which Software Actually Answers the Phone When You’re Stuck?

 What Are the Cancellation Policy Horror Stories?

-This section might save you hundreds of dollars and hours of frustration.
-The way you cancel software matters as much as the way you sign up—and both platforms have quirks that can cost you money if you don’t know about them.
+This section can save you hundreds of dollars and hours of frustration.
+The way you cancel software matters as much as the way you sign up, and both platforms have quirks that cost money if you do not know about them.

 Housecall Pro’s 24-Hour Cancellation Window Trap

 Housecall Pro has a policy buried in their terms: cancellations must be processed 24 hours before your billing cycle renews.
-Sounds reasonable, except the “processing” part creates problems.
+That sounds reasonable until the “processing” part creates problems.

-Here’s the trap: You email support on Friday saying “please cancel my account.”
-Support doesn’t respond until Tuesday (72 hours later, which is common for email support).
+Here is the trap: you email support on Friday saying “please cancel my account.”
+Support does not respond until Tuesday (72 hours later, which is common for email support).
 Your billing cycle renewed Monday at midnight.
 Housecall Pro’s position: “Your cancellation request was received after the renewal, so you owe for another month.”

-Real story from Dallas, Texas contractor (HVAC-Talk forum, December 2025): tried canceling Housecall Pro in mid-December.
+Real story from Dallas, Texas (HVAC-Talk forum, December 2025): a contractor tried canceling Housecall Pro in mid-December.
 Emailed support December 15.
-Support responded December 18 saying “Your account renewed December 17, you’re charged for January.”
-Fought with billing for two months.
-Eventually disputed the charge with his credit card company and won, but it took 60+ days of hassle.
+Support responded December 18 saying the account renewed December 17 and January was charged.
+He fought with billing for two months, eventually disputed the charge with his credit card company and won, but it took 60+ days.

 The Safe Way to Cancel Housecall Pro

-Based on contractor experiences shared across multiple forums (Contractor Talk, Service Business Mastery Facebook, HVAC-Talk), here’s the recommended approach:
+Based on contractor experiences shared across multiple forums (Contractor Talk, Service Business Mastery Facebook, HVAC-Talk), here is the recommended approach:

-1. Call, don’t email: Find the phone number (search “Housecall Pro phone number” because they hide it) and call support directly
+1. Call, do not email.
+Find the phone number (search “Housecall Pro phone number”) and call support directly.

-3. Follow up with email: Send an email documenting your phone call: “Per our conversation today with [agent name] at [time], I am canceling my account effective [date].
+3. Follow up with email.
+Send an email documenting the call: “Per our conversation today with [agent name] at [time], I am canceling my account effective [date].
 Confirmation number: [number].”

-4. Check your billing: Verify the charge doesn’t appear on your credit card.
-If it does, dispute immediately with documentation
+4. Check your billing.
+Verify the charge does not appear on your credit card.
+If it does, dispute immediately with documentation.

-5. Cancel 5-7 days before renewal: Don’t cut it close to the 24-hour window.
-Give yourself buffer time for support delays
+5. Cancel 5–7 days before renewal.
+Do not cut it close to the 24-hour window.
+Build in buffer time for support delays.

 Jobber’s Cancellation Process